digitalcolony/Simple-Soundboard/README.md

 You can now filter the drops with the text input.
 It will search track titles and artists.

+## 2020 Update

+I created a [Svelte version](https://github.com/digitalcolony/simple-soundboard-svelte) of the Simple Soundboard.
+Check it out!

 ## Getting Started

 1. Create a new folder and place all the MP3 drops you wish to have on the soundboard.
 For this repo, I've added 20 drops to get you started.